zlosa/CarND-LaneLines-P1/writeup_template.md

 ###2.
 Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the video is rolling and the pipeline cannot sustain the lines accurately.

-Another shortcoming could be ...
+Another shortcoming could be frame dropping.

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to have different processing of white and yellow lines

-Another potential improvement could be to ...
+Another potential improvement could be to try a kalman filter.